eduardz1/Bachelor-Thesis/chapters/raspberries-responsabilities-and-physical-setup.typ

     We used the, at the time, latest distribution of `Raspberry Pi OS 64bit`.
 Any compatible operating system will work in practice, but it's necessary to use a 64-bit distribution at least for the host computer.
 It is also recommended to have a desktop environment on the host computer for simpler data analysis.

-    We used and recommend using the #link("https://www.raspberrypi.com/software")[Raspberry Pi Imager] to mount the OS image on the microSD card.
+    We used, and recommend using the #link("https://www.raspberrypi.com/software")[Raspberry Pi Imager] to mount the OS image on the microSD card.

     == Host Setup <host-setup>

-    The only thing that is necessary to install and configure on the host computer is an instance of InfluxDB, after that it's sufficient to clone the repository containing the #link("https://www.github.com/N-essuno/smol-scheduler")[SMOL scheduler].
+    The only thing that is necessary to install and configure on the host computer is an instance of InfluxDB, after that, it's sufficient to clone the repository containing the #link("https://www.github.com/N-essuno/smol-scheduler")[SMOL scheduler].

     == Router Setup <router-setup>